ScanMountGoat/xenoblade-rendering-research/README.md

-# xenoblade-rendering-research
+# xenoblade-rendering-research]
-This site covers rendering related topics for the Xenoblade Chronicles Switch games.
+The [website](https://scanmountgoat.github.io/xenoblade-rendering-research/) covers rendering related topics for the Xenoblade Chronicles Switch games.
 This includes Xenoblade Chronicles 1 Definitive Edition, Xenoblade Chronicles 2, and Xenoblade Chronicles 3.
 If you encounter any errors with this site or want to request new information, please open an [issue](https://github.com/ScanMountGoat/xenoblade-rendering-research/issues).